+- A. These payments are defined as follows:

-1. Lump sum payments made to individuals who contracted certain diseases after radiation exposure due to nuclear testing and uranium mining.
+- 1. Lump sum payments made to individuals who contracted certain diseases after radiation exposure due to nuclear testing and uranium mining.

+- B. These payments are treated as follows:

 - 1. Payments from RECF are excluded from income. - 2.
 Interest earned on unspent payments is excluded from income effective July 2004.